crypticCaroline/puppyplaymates/README.md

     * If looking for love displays a heart icon
     * If neutered or spade displays a scissor icon
     * Each card is clickable and take the user to that full profile if logged in, else send them to log in page with a flash message

 #### Search
 * Allows user to search for other dogs by breed, size, location, gender, and name.

 ### Homepage
 * Displays information about the company and the steps to create an account
 * Shows a button so potential users can see the playmates section of the web app but when clicked on will prompt them to login

+### Delete Account
+* Button to take user back to their profile
+* Button to ask if the user wants to change their dogs details - this will take them back to build profile and allows the user to change all the details.
+* Button to delete their profile

+### Safespaces Policy
+Shows the user the company Safespaces Policy

+### Privacy Policy
+Shows the user the company Privacy Policy

+### Form Pages
+#### Contact Us - Report User - Reset Password - Change Password - Register - Login
+All of the form pages have the following features:
+* On a small device will show the form and fields
+* On Medium and larger devices the user will see a gif of a dog/dogs (apart from build profile this is form only)
+* Each field is passed through validations both on front and backend prior to being submitted to the database

 ### Login
 * The login page consists of the username/email and password fields